-Fakultät II Mathematik und Naturwissenschaften
+Fakultät II Mathematik und Naturwissenschaften at the TU Berlin

 Physikalische Institute, Sekr.
 ER 1-1

 Special features regarding teachingIntegrated degree courses with theory and experimental parts (Bachelor’s/Master’s), focus on basics and application; Wide range of specialised subjects, especially in engineering; Modern laboratory places, multimedia technology and internet-supported teaching; Intensive support for international exchange programmes; project-oriented teaching; Further training in Instrumental Analysis

 Special features regarding the international orientationExtensive exchange opportunities for students and other status groups; Sfbs with Summer Schools; Various partnerships with foreign researchers and scientific institutions; International (visiting) researchers; English-language courses; (in Master of Physics); Erasmus officers; English calls for tender

 Exchange universities for stay abroadsAarhus Universitet, Aarhus (DK); University of Copenhagen, Kopenhagen (DK); CentraleSupélec – Gif Campus/Supélec, Paris (F); Rijksuniversiteit Groningen, Groningen (NL); Lund University, Lund (S)